1. In the beginning Man created God; and in the image of Man created he him.

 He's crawling down the corridor

-on his hands and knees -
+hands and knees -

 old Charlie stole the handle and